fastjengine/fastjengine.github.io/wiki/tutorials/fastj-configuration.md

 Next up, the hardware acceleration.
 In case you don't know, hardware acceleration is, in this case, the use of the GPU to handle rndering and other tasks far quicker than a CPU usually can.

 FastJ makes use of java2d's multiple graphics backends (the code in the background that powers java2d), including:
-- `HWAccel.Direct3D` -- Option defining the grpahics API for Windows devices.
+- `HWAccel.Direct3D` -- Option defining the graphics API for Windows devices.
 - `HWAccel.X11` -- Option defining the graphics API for Linux devices.
 - `HWAccel.OpenGL` -- Option defining a cross-platform graphics API that most computers support.
-- `HWAccel.CpuRender` -- Option defining the CPU-bsed rendering option which every platform supports.
+- `HWAccel.CpuRender` -- Option defining the CPU-based rendering option which every platform supports.
     - Unlike the others, software rendering runs exclusively on the CPU.
 Some GPU is still used to output the actual window, but the drawing process is done entirely on the CPU.
 - `HWAccel.Default` -- Option defining the default graphics API used by the user's OS.